PerNilsson360/jstr/README.md

 7
 ```

-The primitive types has casting functions.
+The primitive types has "casting" functions.

 ```